 Online services which are exempt from accessibility standards

-The accessibility regulations do not require us to 'fix' existing documents if they were published before 23 September 2018 (if they’re not essential to providing services), neither are we required to amend PDFs which are part of heritage collections or scanned manuscripts; email us about requesting services in an accessible format.
+The accessibility regulations do not require us to 'fix' downloads if they were published before 23 September 2018 (if they’re not essential to providing services).

 We do not plan to add captions to live video streams, because live video is exempt from meeting the accessibility regulations, as are pre-recorded audio and videos published before 23 September 2020.

-Where our assessments have determined that it would be disproportionate burden to apply fixes to make part of online services accessible, we'll detail the requirements that we're unable to comply with, and set out how to obtain accessible alternatives, by 23 September 2020.
+Where our assessments have determined it would be disproportionate burden to apply fixes to make a particular online services accessible, you can email us requesting services in an accessible format.
+We'll detail the requirements that we're unable to comply with, due to disproportionate burden, by 31 December 2020.

 Ongoing improvements for increased accessibility